OpenZeppelin/cairo-contracts/docs/Account.md

 * `sig_r` the transaction signature
 * `sig_s` the transaction signature

 While the `Signer` class performs much of the work for a transaction to be sent, it neither manages nonces nor invokes the actual transaction on the Account contract.
-To simplify Account management, most of this is abstracted away with `ActivatedSigner`.
+To simplify Account management, most of this is abstracted away with `TestSigner`.

-### ActivatedSigner utility
+### TestSigner utility

-The `ActivatedSigner` class in [utils.py](../tests/utils.py) is used to perform transactions on a given Account, crafting the transaction and managing nonces.
-In order for a transaction to be sent, this utility performs the following:
+The `TestSigner` class in [utils.py](../tests/utils.py) is used to perform transactions on a given Account, crafting the transaction and managing nonces.

-* checks nonce
-  * if none is given, it fetches the nonce from the Account contract via `get_nonce`

-* reformats callarray
-  * a necessary process to convert the `to` contract address to hexadecimal format

-* passes transaction data to Nile's `Signer`
-  * this returns the signature for the transaction as well as `calls` and `calldata`

-* invokes the Account contract's `__execute__` method
+The flow of a transaction starts with checking the nonce and converting the `to` contract address of each call to hexadecimal format.
+The hexadecimal conversion is necessary because Nile's `Signer` converts the address to a base-16 integer (which requires a string argument).
+Note that directly converting `to` to a string will ultimately result in an integer exceeding Cairo's `FIELD_PRIME`.

+The values included in the transaction are passed to the `sign_transaction` method of Nile's `Signer` which creates and returns a signature.
+Finally, the `TestSigner` instance invokes the account contract's `__execute__` with the transaction data.

 Users only need to interact with the following exposed methods to perform a transaction: